Here’s a look at Mount St. Helens, the most active volcano in the Cascade Mountains in Washington.

-1835 - Mount St. Helens is first recognized as a volcano.
+1835 - Is first recognized as a volcano.

-1857-1980 - Mount St. Helens is inactive.
+1857-1980 - Is inactive.

 1980-1986 - Many small eruptions occur.

-Fall 2004 - Several days of unusual seismic activity lead seismologists to believe that an explosion resulting from steam buildup is likely to occur.
+September 2004 - Several days of unusual seismic activity lead seismologists to believe that an explosion resulting from steam buildup is likely to occur.